Brauneyez/Technotrix-Analysis-of-Performance/README.md

 ![image](https://github.com/user-attachments/assets/a483a372-b0d1-4471-8ba8-fe1702551dfe)

-**Products**:
+**A. Improved Profitability**

+To improve profitability, Technotrix should focus on leveraging its lowest production costs.

+**•	Strategic Production Allocation**: Intensify the production of Microchips in the US and South Korea, as this combination offers the lowest production costs.

+**•	Targeted Sales Efforts**: Allocate more resources to sell the low-cost Microchips in the Consumer Electronics and Industrial sectors, identified as key areas for growth.

+**B. Inventory Management and Cost Efficiencies**

+The analysis showed that profitability is tied more to cost reduction than to sales volume.

-Microchips holds the best potential for growth with lowest production cost-to-profit as well as the best profit margin performance (closest to the industry upper standard of 60%).
+**•	Reduce Production Costs**: The company should focus on lowering production costs to increase the profit margin from the current 21% to the industry standard of 40%-60%.

-**Sector**:
-The expansion efforts to increase sales on Microchips should be channeled through the Consumer Electronic and Industrial sectors to optimize the profit growth potential.

-**Location**:
+**•	Inventory Optimization**: Align production schedules with the identified low-cost periods (July through February).
+This ensures that inventory is built when it's most cost-effective.

+**•	Minimize H1 Production**: Production should be minimized in the first half of the year due to lower sales and higher costs, helping to avoid excess inventory and associated holding costs.

+**C. Market Expansion Opportunities**

+The current market performance is relatively flat across all products, sectors, and geographical regions.

+**•	Targeted Sector Expansion**: Focus on the Consumer Electronics and Industrial sectors for market expansion, as they have shown the highest demand for the company's products.

+**•	Product Specialization**: Given the high demand, Sensors and Robotics are prime candidates for focused market expansion efforts.
+The company can also use the low-cost Microchips as a strategic entry point into new markets or to gain a competitive edge.

+**•	Regional Focus**: Leverage the cost advantages of US and South Korean production to expand into new markets or increase market share in existing ones.

-Review shows that the USA, Taiwan, South Korea, Japan and Singapore comes as the top 5 countries to site a Microchips factory based on favorable market conditions and infrastructure (Source: Gemini).
+**•	Locations Research**: Further research shows that the USA, Taiwan, South Korea, Japan, and Singapore comes as the top five countries to site a Microchips factory based on favorable market conditions and infrastructure (Source: Gemini).
+However, factors like political stability and labour cost should be considered, not ruling out Africa, especially countries rich in deposit of the required minerals/materials.

-Expansion efforts can be focused on existing factories among this list of countries while new ones can be proposed as well.

-However, factors like political stability and labour cost should be considered.

-Not ruling out Africa, especially countries rich in the required minerals/materials.